+Contact information

 Proposer of this framework

 The proposer for this framework is Skills for Health.
 Where the proposal for the Apprenticeship framework comes from a third party/ies they are provided with information on the requirements for SASW compliance and additional guidance on the development of Apprenticeship frameworks in the Health sector.
 This guidance is also available by contacting qualifications@skillsforhealth.org.uk

 Skills for Health worked with stakeholders to develop qualifications and apprenticeship frameworks to ensure that these met both employer and SASW requirements.
 Employers and other stakeholders involved came from the NHS, Independent sector, qualifications regulators, Awarding Organisations and training providers.

 Awarding Organisation/s included in the framework have completed the Skills for Health Qualifications Dialogue form and Skills for Health have supported these qualifications for inclusion in the Framework.
 The Qualifications Dialogue form requires the Awarding Organisation to provide a summary of their overall approach to employer engagement, names of employers, sector representatives, professional bodies or statutory regulators consulted in the development.
 All of this information is then considered by Skills for Health to ascertain whether the qualifications are suitable for inclusion before they are entered into the framework.

 Developer of this framework

 Name: Chrissie Cole

 Organisation: Skills for Health

 Organisation type: Sector Skills Council

-Job title: Assistant Manager

-Phone: 0117 9221155
+Job title: Assistant Manager Phone: 0117 9221155

 Email: qualifications@skillsforhealth.org.uk

-Postal address: Skills for Health 4th Floor 1 Temple Way Bristol BS2 0BY
+Postal address: Skills for Health

+4th Floor 1 Temple Way

+Bristol BS2 OBY

 Website: www.skillsforhealth.org.uk

 Issuing Authority's contact details

-...
-Health (Allied Health Profession Support) (Wales)

 Issued by: Skills for Health

 Issuer contact name: Anne Clarke

 Issuer phone: 0117 9221155

 Issuer email: qualifications@skillsforhealth.org.uk

 Revising a framework

 Contact details

-Who is making this revision:Nadine SinghYour organisation:Skills for HealthYour email address:qualifications@skillsforhealth.org.uk
+Who is making this revision: Nadine Singh

+Your organisation: Skills for Health

+Your email address: qualifications@skillsforhealth.org.uk

 Why this framework is being revised

-To add a qualification into the framework as it has been extended in Wales.
+To extend the review date of the framework until 31st December 2020 and to remove a qualification at the request of the Awarding Organisation.

+This framework is operational from 1st January 2019.

 Summary of changes made to this framework

-To add Pearson BTEC Level 3 Award in Employment and Personal Learning Skills in Health (qualification number 600/9666/4) as it has been extended in Wales until 31/12/2019
+To remove:

+• Agored Cymru Level 3 Diploma in Allied Health Profession Support (600/1800/8)

+To extend the review date of the framework until 31st December 2020.

 Qualifications removed

+Agored Cymru Level 3 Diploma in Allied Health Profession Support (qualification number 600/1800/8)

 Qualifications added

+N/A

 Qualifications that have been extended

-• Pearson BTEC Level 3 Award in Employment and Personal Learning Skills in Health (qualification number 600/9666/4)

 Purpose of this framework

 Summary of the purpose of the framework

 Definition:

 An Apprenticeship is a job with an accompanying skills development programme designed by employers in the sector.
 It allows the apprentice to gain technical knowledge and real practical experience along with essential and personal skills, required for their immediate job and future career.
 These are acquired through a mix of learning in the workplace, formal off the job training and the opportunity to practice and embed new skills in a real work context.
 On completion of the Apprenticeship, an apprentice will be able to undertake the full range of duties, in the range of circumstances appropriate to the job, confidently and competently to the standard set by the health sector.
 About the health sector: